Logo preload

 How Fulcrum helps eliminate fire inspection backlog

-To eliminate this dangerous backlog, Fulcrum’s one-stop digital field inspection platform offers speed, real-time data collection, training tools, high-level visibility, and more – everything municipalities need to optimize available resources, prioritize tasks, and perform fire inspections more quickly and efficiently, reducing delays and making sure they happen when and where they are most needed.
+To clear this backlog, Fulcrum’s digital field inspection platform provides speed, real-time data collection, training tools, and high-level visibility.
+Municipalities can optimize resources, prioritize tasks, and conduct efficient fire inspections.
+This reduces delays, ensuring timely inspections where needed.

 Fulcrum’s wealth of features overcomes the challenges that lead directly to fire inspection backlogs, including:

-Task and resource prioritization.
 Access to updated inspection data affords supervisors higher-level visibility to efficiently manage and prioritize fire inspection tasks, resources, and staff.
 Supervisors can easily and quickly view, organize, assign, schedule, and track any number of inspections when, or even before, they are due – all in real-time, so they can also change priorities on the fly as conditions change.
-This visibility is expanded across dashboards which can segment and consolidate inspection issue information by geography (or other variables) to better understand high risk areas, identify low performers, and prioritize schedule information.
+This visibility expands across dashboards which can segment and consolidate inspection issue information by geography (or other variables) to better understand high risk areas, identify low performers, and prioritize schedule information.

 Fire (go) away!

-Fulcrum’s intelligent platform is uniquely geared towards field inspection management, affordably armed with the tools needed to eliminate overdue fire inspections.
-Simple onboarding, training and inspection tools allow more inspectors to be in the field performing inspections and collecting better, value-added data that supervisors can use to prioritize resources across their mandate.
+Fulcrum’s intelligent platform focuses on field inspection management, offering affordable tools to eliminate overdue fire inspections.
+Streamlined onboarding, training, and inspection tools enable more inspectors to work in the field.
+They collect valuable data that helps supervisors prioritize resources effectively.

 Ready to try Fulcrum for yourself?
-Sign up for our free 30-day trial today!
+Sign up for our free trial today!